Joachim Kuczynski, 24 October 2023

 Binomial Model by Cox, Ross and Rubinstein

 Options can be valued with the binomial model from Ross, Cox and Rubinstein.
-The value of an option at time
+The value

 is given by: